This article about family law was last updated in 2024.

 PARENTING ARRANGEMENTS

-Parenting arrangements are the decisions make to co-parent your children after separation.
-These can be a verbal arrangement with your ex partner, a formal written agreement such as a parenting plan or legally binding in the form of consent orders.
+Parenting arrangements are the decisions made to co-parent your children after separation.
+These can be a verbal arrangement with your ex-partner, a formal written agreement such as a parenting plan or legally binding in the form of consent orders.

 Find out more about each in this free ebook: OMG, I’m a single mum … Now what?